Why Data Source Matters in Degree Planning: CMS vs SIS

 Why this distinction matters

-- record-keeping and validation (audit-led)
+- systems focused on record-keeping and validation

 Summary